maxinethecow/r10t/README.md

 ### What happens to messages when they are sent to R10T

 A message sent to R10T is anonymously copied to all members of the R10T server (people who have sent a text to a specific phone number).
 The R10T message is then syndicated to the R10T network where others may see it.
-R10T messages may be subscribed to over Discord, Twitter or other platforms.
+R10T messages may be subscribed to over Discord, Slack, Twitter or other platforms.

 ### A note on security